 4. Always Chew Your Food Well

-Is there a magic number to guide you into how many times you must chew your food?
+Is there a magic number to guide you to how many times you must chew your food?

 However, thirty-two may not be an always-on number.
 For more chewy things, your teeth may need to grind it 40 times, while for softer things, it could take around 20.
-Whatever, to be fair, it’s an useful number to guide you how many times should you chew any morsel.
+It is not a holy grail figure.

-As you’d know, digestion begins in the mouth.
-It starts when we chew the food.
-A good chewing practice mashes and liquefies the food, so the stomach has to do less work when it reaches there.
+As you might know, digestion begins in the mouth.
+It starts when we chew on the food.
+A good chewing practice mashes and liquefies the food so that the stomach has to do less work when it reaches there.

 Chewing also mixes the food with the digestive enzymes present in the saliva.
-And saliva contains the enzyme ptyalin, that breaks down starch into simpler sugars.
-Thus, proper chewing can digest up to 30% of the starch in our food.
+And saliva contains the enzyme ptyalin, which breaks down starch into simpler sugars.
+Thus, with proper chewing, you could digest up to 30% of the starch in our food.